johnnestebann/langravel/README.md

 From the command line:

 ```
-composer require laravelista/loki
+composer require johnnestebann/langravel
 ```

-Then, add the `Loki` trait to your `RouteServiceProvider` class:
+Then, add the `Langravel` trait to your `RouteServiceProvider` class:

 ```
-use Laravelista\Loki\Loki;
+use Johnnestebann\Langravel\Langravel;

 class RouteServiceProvider extends ServiceProvider
 {
-    use Loki;
+    use Langravel;
 }
 ```

 > If you don't intend to use translated URLs (by default it is set to false) then publish the route file with the command bellow.
 Otherwise be sure to publish the config file, set `useTranslatedUrls` to `true` and create appropriate route files `{locale}.web.php`.

-Publish the localized routes file `loki.web.php` to your `/routes` directory:
+Publish the localized routes file `langravel.web.php` to your `/routes` directory:

 ```
-php artisan vendor:publish --provider="Laravelista\Loki\ServiceProvider" --tag=route
+php artisan vendor:publish --provider="Johnnestebann\Langravel\ServiceProvider" --tag=route
 ```

 Now, add `$this->mapLocalizedWebRoutes();` to the `map` method in the `RouteServiceProvider`.